rmnavr/hs_study/materials/hs_roadmap.md

 ## Roadmap of learning tooling

 In given order:
-1. Stay as long as possible in plain ghci
-   * learning tooling can be surprisingly painfull, so this way extra friction will be removed
+1. Stay as long as possible in plain ghci (because learning Haskell tooling can be surprisingly painfull)
-   * you can finish checkpoints 1 and 2 (see below) without leaving ghci
+   * you can finish all 3 checkpoints without leaving ghci
    * yes, you can simply ignore tutorials that require 3rd-party libs for now
 2. Try building/repling cabal/stack proj with no dependencies
 3. Try building/repling cabal/stack proj with simple dependencies